 As a company that has installed HardiePlank® siding on hundreds of homes, we recommend using 3/4″ HardieTrim® boards instead of PVC for fascia boards, rake boards, and the 1″ NT3 (cement) for corner posts.

 There are a few good reasons.
 One is that HardieTrim® boards are dimensionally stable.
-They simply doesn’t expand and contract like PVC trim boards will.
-When the 3/4″ HardieTrim® boards became available in our market in 2008 it made sense to offer it.
+They simply don’t expand and contract like PVC trim boards will.
+When the 3/4″ HardieTrim® boards became available in our market in 2008, it made sense to offer them.
 Unfortunately, other companies still insist on using PVC trim boards.
 Why?

-They claim that the HardieTrim® boards are brittle and break easily when they try to handle it.
+They claim that the HardieTrim® boards are brittle and break easily when they try to handle them.
 That simply isn’t true if you know how to handle it.
-The truth is that they are afraid to use it because they’re installers don’t know how to handle it.
+The truth is that they are afraid to use it because their installers don’t know how to handle it.

-Another great reason to use HardieTrim® boards rather than PVC is that you can’t mitre cut PVC.
-Because of the expansion and contraction of PVC the mitre will always open and close in temperature swings leaving you with an unsightly job.
-The use of glues and caulk is recommended to close these gaps making the job look even worse.
+Another great reason to use HardieTrim® boards rather than PVC is that you can’t miter cut PVC.
+Because of the expansion and contraction of PVC, the miter will always open and close in temperature swings leaving you with an unsightly job.
+The use of glue and caulk is recommended to close these gaps making the job look even worse.

 Blue Ridge Exteriors is Virginia’s HardiePlank® Siding Specialists and only offers siding options by James Hardie®.
 Call us today at 405-3683 for a free estimate!